Machine Learning and Transformers for Thyroid Carcinoma Diagnosis: A Review: Summary of current models and methods

+\Acp{RNN} characterized by connections between units forming a directed graph across temporal sequences.
+This structure allows them to leverage internal memory, making them adept at handling inputs of varying lengths.
+Consequently, \acp{RNN} excel in tasks that require understanding temporal dependencies, such as speech recognition, language translation, and time-series analysis.
 Within the realm of thyroid carcinoma classification, \acp{RNN} offer promising capabilities for analyzing data that is sequential or time-sensitive.
-This includes observing the evolution of clinical symptoms over time, tracking changes in tumors using successive medical images or studying fluctuations in gene expression associated with the onset of TC.
-For example, Chen et al. (2017) utilized a hierarchical \ac{RNN} structure to categorize thyroid nodules by analyzing historical \ac{US} reports \cite{chen2017thyroid}.
+This includes observing the evolution of clinical symptoms over time, tracking changes in tumours using successive medical images, or studying fluctuations in gene expression associated with the onset of \ac{TC}.
+For example, Chen et al. (2017) utilized a hierarchical \ac{RNN} structure to categorize \acp{TN} by analyzing historical \ac{US} reports \cite{chen2017thyroid}.
 Their model comprises three layers of \ac{LSTM} networks trained independently.
-The findings from their study suggest that this hierarchical \ac{RNN} approach surpasses conventional models such as SVM + Unigrams, SVM + Bigrams, CNN, and LSTM in accuracy, computational efficiency, and robustness.
-These benefits are attributed to the \acp{RNN}'s memory mechanisms, which permit the retention of information from previous states through feedback loops, thereby making \acp{RNN} highly effective for cancer detection applications.
+The findings from their study suggest that this hierarchical \ac{RNN} approach surpasses conventional models such as \ac{SVM} + Unigrams, \ac{SVM} + Bigrams, \ac{CNN}, and \ac{LSTM} in accuracy, computational efficiency, and robustness.
+These benefits are attributed to the \ac{RNN}'s memory mechanisms, which permit the retention of information from previous states through feedback loops, thereby making \Acp{RNN} highly effective for cancer detection applications.